What are the pros and cons of equity release?

 There are no monthly repaymentsequity release ad

-However, if you can afford it, you can choose to make repayments against some or all of the interest, which in turn will reduce the overall cost of the loan.
+As the loan and interest are repaid once you die or move into long-term care, you’re not required to make any repayments.
+However, if you can afford it, you might want to consider making repayments against some or all of the interest as it will reduce the overall cost of your loan.

 You continue to own your home

-In addition to owning your home, you can also remain living there either for life or until you move into long-term care.
-At this point the property would be sold and the debt repaid.
+With equity release you continue to own 100% of your property which means you continue to benefit from any price rises in the housing market.
+You can also remain living there either for life or until you move into long-term care.
+At this point the property will be sold so the debt can be repaid.

 You have freedom to move